openstack/keystone-specs/specs/juno/multi-backend-uuids.rst

     the regeneratable case, they would both create the same Public ID and avoid a table row clash.
-While it should be noted that this issue already exists in the regular RW SQL backend (for example, two users of the same name could be created with different uuids via two different Keystones), the case where a RO LDAP backend is providing the identity store via a mapping is far more likely to generate a clash (since it only requires two requests to read the same entity at roughly the same time while running multiple Keystones).
+While it should be noted that this issue already exists in the regular RW SQL backend (for example, two users of the same name could be created with different UUIDs via two different Keystones), the case where a RO LDAP backend is providing the identity store via a mapping is far more likely to generate a clash (since it only requires two requests to read the same entity at roughly the same time while running multiple Keystones).

+  The selection of a hash algorithm to use is a balance between resulting key size (and hence column width of any client that will need to store the generated ID), probability of collision and security of the encoded data.
+  It should be noted that for most installations, the data being hashed here (local ID and domain ID) is not likely to considered secret - hence the actual security of the hash involved is less important.
+However, to provide flexibility across all use cases, a pluggable generator backend will be implemented, with a sha256 generator provided as the default.
+The key produced by generators will be limited to a maximum string size 64 bytes (and any generator producing more than that will cause an exception to be thrown).

-  There are also several complexities that are created by supporting multiple
+  There are also several complexities that are created by creating an identity mapping layer:
-  generators:

-  - In the codebase today the controllers generate the ID for an entity they are creating, and pass this to the manager/driver layer.
+  - In the codebase today the controllers generate the UUID ID for an entity they are creating, and pass this to the manager/driver layer.
 All our unit testing of the manager/driver layer also assumes that the caller specifies the ID.
-It would seem inappropriate to expose the controller layer to whatever generator algorithm was in use.
-While irrelevant for the usual RO LDAP or federation case (since Keystone never gets to create entities), for RW LDAP situations where the entities might be created by Keystone or out-of-band via LDAP, one would want the use-cases listed above for hashing to be valid for all entities, not just those that were not created by Keystone.
+Now that the manager layer is dynamically building a Public ID mapping table, it seems inappropriate that the controller layer thinks it is in control of ID generation.
 The proposal is, therefore, to remove the ID generation from the User and Group controllers, and let the identity manager carry out this role.
 Note that this only affects the controller-manager interface, not the driver interface itself.
+This change, while only affecting a few lines of production code, will result in a large set of mechanical changes to our unit tests.

-  - If the underlying driver supports uuids (for example the current SQL backend), does it make sense to hash the uuid just because the algorithm has been specified as hashing?
-Today, this might seem overkill, although perhaps in the future we might not wish to treat the identifiers of a separate Keystone IDP as a valid Public ID?
-The proposal is to ignore the hashing algorithm if the underlying driver is uuid based (i.e. SQL).
+  - If the underlying driver supports UUIDs (for example the current SQL backend), then there seems little advantage in taking a hash of the UUID.
+The proposal therefore is to use the local UUID as the Public ID for such drivers, and load a null mapping into the mapping table.

-  - One potential advantage of hashing is that it can be quicker to determine if you have a mapping stored already - i.e. you create the Public ID by hashing and do a PK lookup, as opposed to search the table for an entry that matches the three pieces of local identity information.
-However, such a PK look up would only work if the generation algorithm setting is immutable (i.e. there "aren't" old entries in the mapping table that use the standard uuid generator).
-Although this could be mitigated by catching the attempt to create a second mapping to a different Public ID, for now it is recommended that this option for PK lookup is left as a future performance improvement.

 Alternatives
 ------------